Registering and Licensing a vehicle imported from an EU state

 - STEP 1: Log onto the website www.vehicleregistration.gov.mt to obtain the value of the registration tax due.
 The valuation will need to be printed out to be presented to the Authority.

 - STEP 2: Vehicle inspections are conducted at the Land Transport Directorate, A3 Towers, Arcade Street, Paola between 07.30 am and 13.00.
-No booking is required except for heavy vehicles, where one may call on either 25565127 or 99436320 to confirm and book an inspection.
+No booking is required except for heavy vehicles, coaches and minibuses, where one may call on either 25565127 or 99436320 to confirm and book an inspection.

 - STEP 3: On the appointment day, take the vehicle to the Land Transport Directorate, Technical Unit at A3 Towers, Triq l-Arkata, Paola .
 Individuals will be required to present the valuation document printed from the website and the Original Registration Certificate (log book) of the vehicle.